American Air to seek more corporate customers after merger

 Corporate customers can spend three times as much as leisure travelers, making them a lucrative segment for airlines.
 Kirby said corporate accounts could bring in “hundreds of millions of dollars.”

-Kirby said New York was a prime example of an area where American could make corporate customer inroads and compete better with rivals such as Delta Air Lines (DAL.N), which offers an international network as well as domestic shuttle service for business passengers.
+Kirby said New York was a prime example of an area where American could make corporate customer inroads and compete better with rivals such as Delta Air Lines, which offers an international network as well as domestic shuttle service for business passengers.

 The combination will enable the new American Airlines to combine the former American’s international route map with US Airways’ shuttle service, Kirby said.
 “We’ll now eliminate that competitive advantage and be on a level playing field with both Delta and United competing for corporate customers,” Kirby added.